pipes82/AMP_norm_integ/Overview_normalization_integration_AMP_meeting.md

 2. _The variance of a normalized gene (across cells) should primarily reflect biological heterogeneity, independent of gene abundance or sequencing depth.
 For example, genes with high variance after normalization should be differentially expressed across cell types, while housekeeping genes should exhibit low variance.
 Additionally, the variance of a gene should be similar when considering either deeply sequenced cells, or shallowly sequenced cells._

-Many of the current methods for normalization rely on per cell size factors; however, these methods assume the RNA content is constant for all cells in the dataset and that a single scaling factor for all genes can be applied [[Hafemeister & Satija, 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1874-1)].
+Many of the current methods for normalization rely on per cell size factors; however, these methods assume the **RNA content is constant for all cells in the dataset** and that a single scaling factor for all genes can be applied [[Hafemeister & Satija, 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1874-1)].
 A frequently observed feature of scRNA-seq data normalized using these methods is that the largest source of variation (PC1) in the dataset is the library size, indicating ineffective normalization.

 [Germain et. al. (2020)](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02136-7) found sctransform to perform better than other methods for separating subpopulations and removing the effect of library size.

-sctransform specifically models the data with a GLM relating cellular sequencing depth to gene molecule counts.
+Sctransform creates a generalized linear model (GLM) for each gene with UMI counts as the response and sequencing depth as the explanatory variable.
 The Pearson residuals of the model are calculated and represent a variance-stabilization transformation, removing the dependence between a gene’s average expression and cell-to-cell variation [[Hafemeister & Satija, 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1874-1)].
 [Hafemeister & Satija, 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1874-1) explain the benefits of sctransform as:

 1. _We do not assume a fixed “size,” or expected total molecular count, for any cell._